Spellbreak

 Spellbreak was a free-to-play, class-based third-person shooter video game developed by Proletariat for Microsoft Windows, PlayStation 4, Xbox One and Nintendo Switch, released on September 3, 2020.

-On June 28th 2022, it was announced that Spellbreak would shutdown in early 2023 It was shut down on January 10, 2023.
+The game's official servers were shut down on January 10, 2023, however community-run servers have continued to run the game.

 Gameplay

-Spellbreak was a projectile-based PvP shooter, however, unlike other shooters, it used gauntlets that fired magical spells in place of guns.
-Additionally, players could levitate and carry one 'Rune,' giving access to abilities like flight, teleportation or invisibility.
+Spellbreak is a projectile-based PvP shooter, however, unlike other shooters, it used gauntlets that fired magical spells in place of guns.
+Additionally, players could levitate and carry one 'Rune', giving access to abilities like flight, teleportation or invisibility.
 Players could choose from one of six elemental classes: wind, fire, ice, lightning, stone and toxic, which granted in game benefits related to that element.
 Each player started with their class gauntlet permanently attached to them and could pick up one of the other five as a secondary.
 Gauntlets could deal a primary attack, called a spell, and a secondary attack, called a sorcery.
 Spells were limited by Mana which was an energy pool shared with levitation, while using a sorcery triggered a cooldown timer.
 Elements from different gauntlets could be combined to make spells more powerful, provide crowd control effects, or reduce others, depending on strategic desires.
 According to the developer the game also included role-playing and roguelike elements.

 Game modes included battle royale and Clash, a team deathmatch.
 With the release of Chapter 2 on April 8, 2021, Dominion, a 5v5 mode featuring control points would replace Clash.